acadonis/Project-4/README.md

 ```

 Once the models, views and serialisers were implemented, I then proceeded to populate the database with test data and users, using the in-built Django site administration tools and the DRF to test the back-end setup.
 Having to migrate when making changes to the models was a new feature compared to Express and unexpectedly time consuming when this effectively resulted in having to reseed the data; as such I found the use of a fixtures json file early on of great assistance.

+Authentication is handled using JSON Web Token (JWT), not supported out of the box by Django, so I wrote a new app to handle authentication, hooked into the main project settings.py, and custom serialisers and views to handle user registration and login.
+Unsafe access to destinations for users that do not own a record is currently prevented through the front-end and the hiding of the links to these features if a user is not authenticated or is authenticated but does not match the create user.
+While this works for now, adding in the built in permissions from Django REST Framework on the back end is a to-do for the app to provide proper CRUD control.

 ### React Setup